wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 = How do I display the contact form on my page/post? = To put the contact form on your page, add the text:
-`[contact-form]`

-To avoid conflicts with other plugins you can also use:
 `[cscf-contact-form]`

 The contact form will appear when you view the page.